Lübberstedt

-Lübberstedt is a village located in the district of Osterholz in the German state of Lower Saxony.
+Lübberstedt ([ˈlʏbɐʃtɛt]; Lübbs) is a municipality and village located in the district of Osterholz in the German state of Lower Saxony.
 It is located north of Osterholz-Scharmbeck.
 Together with the villages of Hambergen, Axstedt, Holste and Vollersode, it forms the Samtgemeinde of Hambergen.

 History

 During the last year of the war (1944) a Neuengamme sub-camp was erected near the village for Jewish women from Auschwitz-Birkenau.
-Several female guards (Aufseherin) staffed the camp and maltreated the prisoners who were starved, overworked and brutalized.
+Several female guards (Aufseherinnen) staffed the camp and maltreated the prisoners who were starved, overworked and brutalized.

 Transport

 Lübberstedt has a railway station on the Bremerhaven to Bremen line that opened in 1862.
 The main road is the B 74 connecting Bremen and Stade.